Digital transformation is not limited to changing production processes and automating workflows. It affects many areas of society.

 The good news is that technical communicators are well prepared for the digital transformation.
 Developing user-oriented technical documentation has always required editors to work and communicate across departments, to understand complex technical contexts and processes, and to write good texts.
 And most of us have to deal with many different IT systems on a daily basis.
 As our profession and the products we document are constantly evolving, we are used to lifelong learning.

-In summary, it can be said that digital transformation can only succeed if there is a company-wide digitization strategy that is not driven solely by IT, but anchored in all areas of the organization and controlled by a central board.
-Technical communicators can make a valuable contribution here and should embed digitization projects for technical documentation into the overall strategy of the organization.
+In summary, it can be said that digital transformation can only succeed if there is a company-wide digitalization strategy that is not driven solely by IT, but anchored in all areas of the organization and controlled by a central board.
+Technical communicators can make a valuable contribution here and should embed digitalization projects for technical documentation into the overall strategy of the organization.

 Digital transformation of documentation